-This toolkit provides step-by-step guidance for managing mental health at work.
-It explains the key considerations and provides links to key information and templates on the website.
+This toolkit provides step-by-step guidance for promoting good mental health at work.
+It provides links to key information and templates on the website.

 Why manage mental health?